webexpress-framework/WebExpress/doc/development_guide.md

 WebEx.ComponentHub.GetComponent<IndexManager>().ReIndex(records);
 ```

 To access the reverse index, WQL (see below) is used.
+The example below demonstrates how to execute a WQL
+query via the `IndexManager` to find entries matching specific criteria:

 ```csharp
 var wql = WebEx.ComponentHub.GetComponent<IndexManager>().ExecuteWql("Text ~ \"lorem\"");